jozefg/blog/posts/2015-08-26-type-in-type.md

 grew this ability to add transparent notation to terms, it makes our theorems a *lot* prettier.

-Next we define the central term to our proof
+Next we define the central term to our proof:

 ``` jonprl
     Operator Russell : ().